An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Bevacizumab (Avastin) is a biologic drug used in targeted therapy.
 It blocks a protein that helps blood vessels form.
 By targeting this protein, the drug slows the growth of cancer cells.
 Bevacizumab is approved to treat platinum-resistant or recurrent epithelial ovarian cancer.
 It is given by IV in combination with paclitaxel, pegylated liposomal doxorubicin (Doxyl), or topotecan.

-Hormone therapy may be an option for women with recurrent cancer who cannot tolerate or who has not been helped by chemotherapy.
+Hormone therapy may be an option for women with recurrent cancer who cannot tolerate or who have not been helped by chemotherapy.
 Hormone therapy drugs include:

 - Tamoxifen (Nolvadex, generic)